codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * **Positive sentence**: He is playing the game

 * **Negative sentence**: Don't play the game

+Our task is is to compute a representation such that the similairty between the `anchor` and `positive sentences` should be high and similarity between the anchor and negative sentences should be low. since we have three sentences, in this case Sentence-BERT sues the triplet network architecture.

 * [Please Read in Depth](https://classic.d2l.ai/chapter_attention-mechanism/transformer.html)